-Summary: Keeping your computers secure and running reliably includes having a good current Antivirus program, patches and fixes from multiple vendors, maintaining security and reliability, and preventing problems by configuring proactive monitoring and alerting.
-Don’t assume the computer will keep working without proper maintenance.
+Summary: Keeping your computers and network secure and running reliably includes having current anti-malware software, keeping software current and patched, having a firewall, and preventing problems by configuring proactive monitoring and alerting.
+Don’t assume your computers will keep working without proper maintenance.
 Have a checklist.
-If you can’t or don’t want to do the needed maintenance, delegate it or outsource it to someone who understands your company.
+If you can’t or don’t want to do the needed care, delegate it or outsource it to someone with the right skills who understands your company.

-Like keeping your car running, there is a long list of things you can do to maintain your computer network.
+Like keeping your car running, specific tasks are recommended to keep your computer network running smoothly.
 Your IT staff or IT company should create a customized checklist for your situation.
 Ask us for an example you can use as a starting point.

-Preventative maintenance can be computerized.
-Nearly all IT companies provide maintenance by installing some form of software agent on your equipment.
-This agent provides a way for the IT company to manage the computers, server(s) and other network devices.
-It enables remote access and support; protects from malware; provides hardware and software inventory; monitors the system and alerts IT of any problems; provides patch management – installing software updates and patches; runs scripts; and can perform and monitor backups.
+Nearly all IT companies provide maintenance and support by installing a software agent on your equipment.
+This agent allows the IT company to manage the computers, server(s), and other network devices.
+It enables remote access and support; protects from malware; provides hardware and software inventory; monitors the system and alerts IT of any problems; provides patch management – installing scheduled software updates and patches; runs scripts; and can perform and monitor backups.

 Billing Models for Managed Services

 Most IT companies now offer some form of “Managed Services”.
-This generally includes preventative maintenance, monitoring, remote support, and can include help desk.
-Some programs outsource the hardware by providing equipment leasing.
-Some companies offer complete networks for rent – you remote in to their virtual computers to do your work.
-Like many industries, there has been a trend in the network support business to try to get people signed up for automatic monthly payments – recurring revenue.
+This generally includes preventative maintenance, monitoring, and remote support.
+Some offer to outsource the hardware by providing equipment leasing.
+Some companies offer complete networks for rent – you remote into their virtual computers to do your work.
+There has been a trend in the network support business to get people signed up for automatic monthly payments – recurring revenue.

 One approach to this is to pay a fixed fee, covering some or all computer support needs, and be assured that you know what it will cost – you don’t have to think about it.
-This is in some ways similar to insurance – you pay regularly, knowing you are covered when there is a need.
-Generally, there is a contract which determines what is covered and you pay hourly for any other services.
+This is similar to insurance – you regularly pay, knowing you are covered when there is a need.
+Generally, a contract determines what is covered, and you pay hourly for any other services.
 You may also get “priority” service, meaning you will wait less time than those not on a service contract.
 The drawback is that you may pay for services you don’t need.

 Most managed services are tied to a “Service Level Agreement”.
-This is like your insurance policy, telling you what is covered, and how soon you can expect help for different types of service.
-If you take this approach, read the fine print, and get some referrals -see if the vendor delivers what they promise.
+This is like your insurance policy, telling you what is covered and how soon you can expect help for different types of service.
+If you take this approach, read the fine print, and get some referrals to see if the vendor delivers what they promise.
 Depending on the IT service provider, be prepared to fight for your full benefits.

 We take a somewhat different approach.
-We don’t try to bind you with a contract.
-We earn your good will – that you will want to continue to work with us if we do good work.
-We don’t charge a fixed fee, but instead charge for time spent.
-We do provide an estimate of the time needed for proactive maintenance and monitoring, and let you know what to expect on average.
-We leverage the MSP software to deliver the level of service you want at a lower cost.
+We do not bind you with a contract.
+We earn your goodwill by doing good work so that you will want to continue to work with us.
+We don’t charge a fixed fee.
+Instead, we charge for the actual time spent.
+We leverage the software to deliver the level of service you want at a lower cost.
 You get what you pay for and don’t pay for unused services.

-The management agent has a monthly cost of $5 per Workstation or network device, and $20 per server.
+The management agent has a monthly cost of $6.50 per workstation and $20 per server.

-It typically takes 1 hour per month per server for a senior network engineer to check the server and monitor it.
-It takes about 15 minutes per workstation.
-It takes somewhat less time (and cost) if we are logging in to a network and checking multiple devices.
+It typically takes 1/2 hour to an hour per month per server for a network engineer to check the server and monitor it throughout the month.
+It takes about 10 to 15 minutes per workstation.

-We also recommend less frequent onsite visits for maintenance that can’t be done remotely.
+We also recommend less frequent onsite visits for maintenance that can not be done remotely.
 This is tailored to your needs.
 This can include cleaning server and device hardware components, checking cabling, and reviewing physical security and safety.

 by Tim Torian, Torian Group Inc